itzsaad09/Phonebook-Application-Project/README.md

 Windows operating system (due to the use of Windows-specific headers like <windows.h> and <conio.h>)

 # How to Compile and Run
-Clone the Repository: If the code is in a repository, clone it to your local machine.
+1. Clone the Repository: If the code is in a repository, clone it to your local machine.
-Open a Terminal: Navigate to the directory where the code is located.
+2. Open a Terminal: Navigate to the directory where the code is located.
-Compile the Code: Use a C++ compiler to compile the code.
+3. Compile the Code: Use a C++ compiler to compile the code.

+        g++ -o phonebook phonebook.cpp
-Run the Application: Execute the compiled program
+4. Run the Application: Execute the compiled program:

+       ./phonebook

 # Code Structure
   # Classes:
     contactNode: Represents a single contact with attributes like ID, phone number, name, email, gender, and relation.
     tree: Manages the binary search tree operations, including insertion, deletion, searching, and file operations.
   # Functions:

       insert_contact(): Prompts the user to enter contact details and inserts a new contact into the tree.